jupyterlab/jupyter-chat/docs/source/developers/developing_extensions/index.md

 Other extensions can depends on one or the other of the packages.

-This section describe how an extension can provide a chat, and how an extension can extend the features of a chat extension.
+This section describe how an extension can provide a chat, and how to make use of one of the chat extensions in another extension.

 ```{toctree}
 ---